NovaStackDev/banker-bot-free/README.md

-"""
 ====================================================================================
 ⚠ DISCLAIMER ⚠

-This script is the public version of the Solana vault balance listener.
-Which is already powerful enough to be used as a standalone tool for monitoring vault balances in real-time.
+This repository contains the **Basic (Free)** version of the Solana Vault Balance Listener — already powerful enough to be used as a standalone tool for monitoring Raydium vault balances in real time.

-It is designed to be simple and easy to use, making it suitable for anyone interested in Sol It only listens for vault balance changes and does NOT include any trading strategy or MEV logic.
+It only listens for vault balance changes and does **NOT** include any trading strategy, MEV logic, or automated execution.

-If you are interested in purchasing the full private strategy version, contact me in private using the links at:
+If you are interested in the **Pro (Private)** version with full strategy modules, contact me privately via the links at:
     https://github.com/NovaStackDev
 ====================================================================================
-"""

-# **Order-Manager**
-**Advanced Trade Execution & Market Analysis Framework**
+# Order-Manager — Basic (Free Version)
+A streamlined, public release of our vault monitoring system.

-## **Overview**
+## What It Does
-Order-Manager is a proprietary software framework designed to research and develop advanced trade execution strategies across digital asset markets.
-Its goal is to identify optimal liquidity routes, monitor network conditions, and minimize execution costs, while adhering to applicable regulations and industry best practices.

-This system is engineered for **high-performance order routing, risk-aware execution, and post-trade analytics**, enabling institutional-grade insights in both centralized and decentralized trading environments.
+- Connects to Solana via WebSocket (Helius RPC)
+- Subscribes to specific token vaults
+- Outputs real-time balance changes in SOL and USDC
+- Designed for simplicity and reliability

+**Target Users:**
+Developers, traders, and blockchain researchers who want to integrate live vault balance data into their own tools without complex strategy code.

 ---

+# Order-Manager — Pro (Private Version)
+The Pro version is a **full-featured trade execution & market analysis framework**.

-## **Key Features**
+## Additional Capabilities
-- **Multi-Venue Order Routing** — Evaluate and route orders across multiple liquidity sources.
+- **Multi-Venue Order Routing** — Optimize execution across multiple liquidity sources
-- **Latency & Slippage Optimization** — Reduce execution costs with real-time market feedback.
+- **Latency & Slippage Optimization** — Reduce costs with real-time market feedback
-- **Risk Controls** — Position limits, capital protection, and fail-safe trade cancellation logic.
+- **Risk Controls** — Position limits, capital protection, fail-safe cancellations
-- **Market Surveillance Tools** — Identify abnormal activity and liquidity shifts.
+- **Market Surveillance** — Detect abnormal activity & liquidity shifts
-- **Configurable Strategy Modules** — Plug-and-play framework for research and testing.
+- **Configurable Strategy Modules** — Plug-and-play algorithmic trading

+**Engineered For:**
+High-performance, institutional-grade research and execution in both centralized and decentralized trading environments.

 ---

-## **Compliance & Risk Statement**
+## Compliance & Risk Statement
-This software is intended strictly for **lawful, compliant, and authorized** research and execution purposes.
-Users are responsible for ensuring all activities conform to applicable financial regulations, exchange policies, and contractual obligations.
+This software is intended strictly for lawful, compliant, and authorized use.
+Users are responsible for ensuring that all activities conform to applicable financial regulations, exchange policies, and contractual obligations.

 Unauthorized or unlawful use may result in account termination, financial loss, or legal consequences.

-Read the **License** for usage authorization guidance.
+See the **License** file for usage terms.